ZKathrynx/CS2102-project/README.md

 2. use default user id '5' and password 'passwordE' to log in

 3. click the functions in the list that you want to try

+****
+For detailed instruction, please refer to Section 3.
+Functionalities and Constraints in Group 35's project report.